 Large, rapid submarine landslides have the potential to generate tsunami with devastating effects on coastlines and offshore infrastructure.
 Their failure mechanisms are therefore important but remain to be fully understood.
 In particular, whilst the role of free gas and gas hydrates in progressive failure has been inferred from geophysical datasets, the physical mechanisms are not well-understood.

-We developed novel laboratory-based testing using gravity core samples from within the TLC and a Dynamic Back-Pressured Shearbox (DBPSB) from GDS Instruments to replicate offshore slope conditions.
+We developed novel laboratory-based testing using gravity core samples from within the TLC and a Dynamic Back-Pressured Shearbox (DBPSB) from GDS Instruments (Fig 2) to replicate offshore slope conditions.
 The DBPSB was used to test the behavior of the TLC in response to simplified earthquake shaking and increased pore-fluid (PWP) and pore-gas pressure (PGP) within the landslide mass.

 Fig 1.
 Tuaheni Landslide site and sampling location, (Mountjoy et al. 2014).

 The DBPSB (Fig 2) can simulate effective stress changes at constant shear stress, whilst measuring displacement and pore pressure response.
 Pore-water and gas pressure increases were simulated by injecting de-aired water and CO² into the sample (Table 1, Fig 3).
 Simplified earthquake shaking was simulated by applying dynamic shear stresses at a constant normal stress (Table 1, Fig 3).